Cecilia8989/pands-project/README.md

 # define the labels of the pie chart
 labels= df['Species'].unique()
 ```
 The script utilizes the *pie()* function from the Matplotlib library to generate a pie chart.
-The *group_count* and *labels* variables are defined to plot the chart and passed as arguments in the *pie()* function.
+The *group_count* and [*labels* [22]]( https://matplotlib.org/stable/gallery/pie_and_polar_charts/pie_features.html) variables are defined to plot the chart and passed as arguments in the *pie()* function.
 The script also defines the size and position of the chart, as well as the formatting of the percentage labels and the appearance of the wedges.

 ```python
 # set the parameters of the pie chart